tap-ir/tap-ir.github.io/README.md

 # Concept

-To understand how **TAPIR** work it's good to understand some of the concept and terms related to this project.
+To understand how **TAPIR** work, it's good to understand some of the concept and terms related to this project.

 ## Tree and nodes

 **TAPIR** is used to ingest some data comming from a disk dump, triage files, device, ... and virtually extract data and metadata from those files.
 Those data are internally represented by a tree.
 Each node of the tree could represent either a file or a directory.
 Even if a node is a file it can have children that represent sub files contained in the parent file.
 This can be used to represent a file system (eg. after parsing an NTFS disk dump or an MFT), but also for exemple a registry hive, or any other kind of data.

-The node can be accessed on the tree by using a path like in tradional file system.
+The node can be accessed on the tree by using a path, like in tradional file system.

 ## Attributes

-Each node of the tree have [Attributes](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html), those attributes can represent metadata, structure, or any kind of information related to a node.
+Each node of the tree have [Attributes](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html).
+Those attributes can represent metadata, structure, or any kind of information related to a node.

-[Attributes](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html) are a list of [attribute](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html) which are composed of a name and a [value](https://tap-ir.github.io/docs/dev/rustdoc/tap/value/enum.Value.html) of different type.
+[Attributes](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html) is a container of [attribute](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html) which are themselve composed of a name and a [value](https://tap-ir.github.io/docs/dev/rustdoc/tap/value/enum.Value.html) of different type.
 An [attribute](https://tap-ir.github.io/docs/dev/rustdoc/tap/attribute/struct.Attributes.html) can point to an other attribute as a pointer can point to an other structure in the "C" language.

-To represent an attributes path as a string the hierarchy of attribute is joined by '.'.
+To represent an attributes path as a string, the parent-children relation is marked with a  point ('.').
 For exampe, an ntfs file,  will contain a standard\_information attribute that himself will contain an accessed_time attribute with value of type time.
 The path representing this attribute will be 'ntfs.standard_information.access_time'

 ## Plugins

 Nodes and attributes are added in the tree by parser plugins.
 Some plugin like the **exif** plugin will only add information to existing node.
-For example the **exif** plugin will parse the content of an image containing exif information and will add some attribute to that file node like 'exif.primary.model'.
+For example the **exif** plugin will parse the content of an image containing exif information and will add some attributes to that node like 'exif.primary.model'.
 In the same way the **plugin** will add the calculated hash of a file to it's attribute.

 Other plugins like the NTFS plugins will create node with specific attribute.
-The **NTFS** plugin will read data coming from an other file and will create new node representing the content of that file system, each node will also have atrtibute corresponding to their ntfs metadata.
+The **NTFS** plugin will read data coming from an other file and will create new node representing the content of that file system, each nodes will also have atrtibute corresponding to their ntfs metadata.

-A last time of plugin exist, the "input" plugin those plugin, is used to access data that are external to the **TAPIR** tree and load them in the tree to be able to be parsed by other plugins.
-For example the **local** plugin let you access the file present in the **TAPIR** server filesystem, the **DEVICE** plugin can be used to read a raw device, or the **S3** plugin can be used to read file from an **S3** server.
+A last type of plugin exist, the "input" plugin, those pluginis are used to access data that are external to the **TAPIR** tree, and load them in that tree so they could be parsed by other plugins.
+For example the **local** plugin let you access the file present in the **TAPIR** server filesystem's, the **DEVICE** plugin can be used to read a raw device, or the **S3** plugin can be used to read file from an **S3** server.

-Each plugin take specific argument as input, but generally the plugin take a path to the node in the tree that it will parse and extract data from.
+Each plugins take specific argument as input, but generally a plugin take a path to the node that it will parse to extract some data and metadata.

-**TAPIR** is part of the [TAP](https://github.com/tap-ir/) project and the file type it support is the same as the tap project.
-(When new parser plugin is added to [TAP](https://github.com/tap-ir/) **TAPIR** is updated to include the new plugins).
+**TAPIR** is part of the [TAP](https://github.com/tap-ir/) project and the files types it support is the same as the one of [TAP](https://github.com/tap-ir/) project.
+(When new parser plugin is added to [TAP](https://github.com/tap-ir/), **TAPIR** is updated to include the new plugin).

 At time of writting this documentation this is the plugin included in **TAPIR** :